The Ultimate Guide to Italian Restaurants in Atlanta

 Multiple Locations

 When you’re in need of a quick and affordable but savory bite, head to your nearest FIGO Pasta.
-With over 20 different types of pastas and raviolis, they’re sure to have something on the menu no matter whether you’re more in a fusilli, gnocchi, or tagliatelle kind of mood!
+With over 20 different types of pastas and raviolis, they’re sure to have something on the menu of you, whether you’re in more of a fusilli, gnocchi, or tagliatelle kind of mood!

 1198 Howell Mill Rd #020, Atlanta, GA 30318

-Forza Storico, from the team behind Storico Fresco, has easily become the most happening spot in West Midtown, in the same complex as Redbird.
+Forza Storico, from the team behind Storico Fresco, has easily become one of the most happening spots in West Midtown.
 Their patio is a wonderful place to share a smooch with your loved one, with plenty of heaters to keep you both cozy in the fall and winter time.
 The energy somehow is simultaneously both lively and cozy, leading to a date that will earn you tons of brownie points.
 And did we also mention that the pasta is fantastic?

 5920 Roswell Road Suite B118 Sandy Springs, GA, 30328